jacksleight/statamic-bard-texstyle/docs/styles.md

 ## Feature Support

-The following options are supported for each style type.
+The following options are supported for each element type.

 | Type                                  | `class` | `cp_css` | `cp_badge` |
 | ------------------------------------- | :-----: | :------: | :--------: |